“Air-Mobile”

 Arriving in Vietnam on 11 September 1965, some of the most notable operations would serve as a part of the 1st Cavalry Division.
 The division was the Pleiku Campaign, Nathan Hale, Paul Revere, Thayer, Byrd, and the 227th went on to serve in the Pleiku Campaign, airlifting troops near Cambodia, in the Cambodia operations, they flew a total of 6,066 sorties and so they received the Presidential Unit Citation.

-then threw the end of 1966 and into 1967, the 227th AB operated with the 1st Cavalry Division in Binh Dinh Province, with Operations Thayer II, and Pershing.
-They would serve in supporting Operation Pershing they would now be fighting in a new environment … mountainous terrain, clouds, heavy rainfall, and constant low-level, contour flying.
-In 1967 they were fighting the NVA 610th Division, as well as Viet Cong Units in the II Corps Tactical Zone, and the enemy suffered heavy losses, over 700 in the two campaigns.
+then threw the end of 1966 to 1967, the 227th AB operated with the 1st Cavalry Division in Binh Dinh Province, with Operations Thayer II and Pershing.
+They would serve in supporting Operation Pershing; they would now be fighting in a new environment … mountainous terrain, clouds, heavy rainfall, and constant low-level, contour flying.
+In 1967, they were fighting the NVA 610th Division, as well as Viet Cong Units in the II Corps Tactical Zone, and the enemy suffered heavy losses, over 700 in the two campaigns.

 During the battle for Hue A number of pilots distinguished themselves, One was CWO Frederick E. Ferguson CWO Ferguson saved the lives of 5 of his comrades.
 His actions were in the highest traditions of the military service and reflect great credit on himself and the US Army.
 It was not the only battle.

-TET was a battle of all of South Vietnam at the same time, part of the Cav. immediately shifted part of the team to Quang Tri City, the Capital of the Northern Province.
+TET was a battle of all of South Vietnam at the same time, part of the Cav.
+Immediately shifted part of the team to Quang Tri City, the Capital of the Northern Province.
 The Cavalry went on the move with four companies from the 1st Battalions of the 5th and 12th Cavalry, They went to the hamlet of Thorn An Thai, East of Quang Tri.
-The Quang Tri was broken down, and the enemy broke and left the city, and 10 days later the city was under control again.
+The Quang Tri was broken down, and the enemy broke and left the city.
+10 days later, the city was under control again.

 They fought at Thorn La Chu, then the 3rd Brigade was needed back at Hue.

-Next came a major battle against the Viet Cong stronghold called the “Ah Shau Valley” it was called Operation Delaware, and it started on 19 April 1968.
+Next came a major battle against the Viet Cong stronghold called the “A Shau Valley.”
+It was called Operation Delaware, and it started on 19 April 1968.
 Operation Delaware was a coordinated airmobile and ground attack using elements of three divisions – the 1st Cavalry, the 101st Airborne, and the 1st Army (ARVN).
-An area where the VC and NVA lived fairly comfortably, They felt they controlled the place, but they were going to be hit very hard in this battle, and like most of the big battles they would leave knowing they blooded their enemy again, and they would be back.
+In an area where the VC and NVA lived fairly comfortably, they felt they controlled the place, but they were going to be hit very hard in this battle, and like most of the big battles, they would leave knowing they had blooded their enemy again, and they would be back.

 The 227th had been flying massive missions, 3 in a month, and were committed to this battle, it started with an attempt at dropping in a reconnaissance team, to secure the top of a hill called “Signal Hill”, where possibly an “RRT” (Radio Relay Team) could set up their equipment. on a 4,879-foot peak 5 kilometers northeast of A Loui Airfield, and it was above the clouds most of the time.

-The III Corps was mostly area, but it was a maze, with heavy tangle-foot vegetation poor for landing zones, and the enemy often had portable .51 mm anti-aircraft weapons, certainly frightening to helicopters, so escort Cobra gunships were generally escorted the lift sips.
+The III Corps was mostly an area, but it was a maze, with heavy tangle-foot vegetation, poor for landing zones, and the enemy often had portable .51 mm anti-aircraft weapons, certainly frightening to helicopters, so escort Cobra gunships were generally escorted during the lift.
 The typical insertion formation consisted of six Hueys, which carried the infantry, and two gunships from the “D” Company.
-The gunships come in on strafing runs and pepper the areas around the landing zone prior to troop landings.
+The gunships come in on strafing runs and pepper the areas around the landing zone before troop landings.

 They continued doing flight missions day in and day out assigned to the 1st Cavalry Division, in much the same way, and through 1970.
 Then The 1st Cavalry Division started going home.
 The 227th Aviation Company participated in 14 campaigns and received seven decorations during its 7 years of duty in Vietnam.
 The 227th AHB departed Vietnam on 25 July 1971.
 The first Army aviator to win the Medal of Honor in the Vietnam War had been a member of the 227th Aviation (4th Battalion).

-By 05 May 1971, the colors of the 1st Cavalry Division (minus those of the 3rd Brigade) were moved from Vietnam to Ft.
+By 05 May 1971, the colors of the 1st Cavalry Division (minus those of the 3rd Brigade) were moved from Vietnam to Fort.
 Hood, Texas.

-On 30 August 1971, “D” Company, 227th Aviation Battalion was finely inactivated in Vietnam.
-They didn’t leave though, they reactivated and were assigned as “D” Troop, 9th (Air) Cavalry Brigade (Prov), who had been assigned to the 12th Aviation Group previously on 10 April 1971.
+On 30 August 1971, “D” Company, 227th Aviation Battalion was finally inactivated in Vietnam.
+They didn’t leave, though; they reactivated and were assigned as “D” Troop, 9th (Air) Cavalry Brigade (Prov), who had been assigned to the 12th Aviation Group previously on 10 April 1971.

-This Crewmwmber actually wears a set of Army Coveralls, that are sometimes issued to tankers, and maintenance mechanics and suits this soldier just fine.
-Why does it say “Company” on the pocket identification, I’m not sure why, I guess it covered all 4 of them.
+This Crewmember wears a set of Army Coveralls, which are sometimes issued to tankers and maintenance mechanics, and suits this soldier just fine.
+Why does it say “Company” on the pocket identification?
+I’m not sure why; I guess it covered all 4 of them.
 The rest of his insignia is all subdued, and his helmet remains standard green, as issued.
-He would have had leather boots and web-belt likely as well as a sidearm.
+He would have had leather boots and a web belt, likely as well as a sidearm.
 And he would have had a Chicken Plate vest on.

 Air-Crewman, 1st Cav./B Co.
 228th ‘Long Horns’: